ericfortis/final-cut-pro-scene-detect/README.md

 Say you want to increase the frame rate of an old video.
 For instance, using Final Cut’s Optical Flow (Machine Learning) interpolation.
-You’ll face two main problems: First, it messes up scene changes by adding a transition — even if they are bladed.
+You’ll face two main problems.
+First, it messes up scene changes by adding a transition — even if they are bladed.
 Second, it needs hundreds of gigabytes of disk space.